SarwarSaif/kubegres-helm-chart/README.md

 # kubegres-helm-chart
-This is an helm chart implementation for the kubegres.
+This is a helm chart implementation for the kubegres.